cypress-io/cypress/CONTRIBUTING.md

  | :------------------------------------ | :---------------------- | :--------------------------------------------------------------------------- |
  | [packherd](./tooling/packherd)        | `packherd`              | Herds all dependencies reachable from an entry and packs them.               |

 Public packages live within the [`npm`](./npm) folder and are standalone modules that get independently published to npm under the `@cypress/` namespace.
-They are discrete modules with different responsibilities, but each is necessary for development of the Cypress app and is not necessarily useful outside of the Cypress app.
+These packages generally contain extensions, plugins, or other packages that are complementary to, yet independent of, the main Cypress app.

 Here is a list of the npm packages in this repository: